 The water quality constituent of most interest to the Agency and its retailers is TDS, or total dissolved solids (also known as salinity or salts).
 Salinity is becoming more heavily regulated by Regional Water Quality Control Boards throughout the State, especially as water agencies around the state construct recycled water systems.
-In order to maintain reasonable TDS levels in the lower reaches of the Santa Ana watershed (primarily Orange County), the Santa Ana Regional Board must set standards for TDS at relatively low concentrations in the upper reaches of the watershed, which is where the western portion of the Agency's service area is located.
+In order to maintain reasonable TDS levels in the lower reaches of the Santa Ana watershed (primarily Orange County), the Santa Ana Regional Board must set standards for TDS at relatively low concentrations in the upper reaches of the watershed, where the western portion of the Agency's service area is located.
 Salinity is less of an issue in the eastern portion of the region, which is part of the Colorado River watershed.
 This watershed already has among the highest levels of TDS in the State.
-Sewage treatment plant effluent from Beaumont and Calimesa is discharged into the Santa Ana River and is regulated by the Santa Ana Regional Board; effluent from Banning is regulated by the Colorado River Regional Board.
+Sewage treatment plant effluent from Beaumont and Calimesa is discharged into the Santa Ana River and is regulated by the Santa Ana Regional Board though it is possible that the Santa Ana Regional Board may at some time regulate this discharge.
+This is due to the fact that the City of Banning has plans for a recycled water system, parts of which will overlie a portion of the Santa Ana watershed.

 State legislation passed in 2009 requires more extensive groundwater elevation monitoring in basins throughout the State similar to what the Agency has performed for over a decade.
 The California Department of Water Resources has set up CASGEM (the California Statewide Groundwater Elevation Monitoring system).
 The Agency has been accepted as the regional monitoring entity for the region.
 This represents a legislative mandate to perform the groundwater level monitoring that the Agency has been performing on its own for many years.
+The data uploaded by the Agency to the CASGEM system represent a relatively small subset of the Agency's overall groundwater database.